 Figure 5.
-Amplitude and phase shift of the dynamic thrust force $(\overline{\Delta}F_x, \angle\Delta F_x)$, and amplitude and phase shift of the dynamic torque $(\overline{\Delta}M_x, \angle\Delta M_x)$ as function of reduced frequency f_r .
-Reversed-triangle markers correspond to results for the wind condition 1 (WC1), triangle markers to results for wind condition 2 (WC2), and colors identify different values of the motion amplitude A_m .
+Amplitude and phase shift of the dynamic thrust force $(\overline{\Delta}F_x, \angle \Delta F_x)$ and amplitude and phase shift of the dynamic torque $(\overline{\Delta}M_x, \angle \Delta M_x)$ as a function of reduced frequency f_r .
+Reversed-triangle markers correspond to results for the wind condition 1 (WC1), triangle markers correspond to results for wind condition 2 (WC2), and colors identify different values of the motion amplitude A_m .

-controller which allowed which resulted in small oscillations of the rotor (of less than 10° of amplitude) in tests without wind.
-In principles, the mechanical inertia of the rotor could be estimated also with tests with spinning rotor, but these must be run in the void, and it is unfeasible given the size of the turbine model.
-Given the test procedure adopted in this campaign it is not possible to isolate the oscillations of aerodynamic torque due to unsteady wind only, however we can reasonably say these are small enough to be masked by the uncertainties associated with the testing.
+be run in the void, and it is unfeasible given the size of the turbine model.
+Given the test procedure adopted in this campaign, it is not possible to isolate the oscillations of aerodynamic torque due to unsteady wind only; however we can reasonably say these are small enough to be masked by the uncertainties associated with the testing.